jmihaljevic04/spring-boot-demo/docker/README.md

 (not added by default; added in 'admin' DB), and initializes newly created database (database only created upon first insert).

+## Updating versions

+When updating image versions, also update them in Testcontainers configuration class.

 ## Spring Boot Docker Compose

 Spring Boot 3 introduced integration with Docker Compose to automate firing up Docker containers,